 You borrow money to finance Christmas celebration

-OFWs easily turn to lending companies to borrow money to finance their Christmas celebrations, because they have firm belief their jobs will secure regular payments.
-Borrowing money to finance Christmas parties, gifts and treats to the whole family is a short-lived, short-sighted way to enjoy Christmas.
-For a moment, you take pride as the party sponsor and make everyone experience a great Christmas celebration.
+OFWs quickly turn to lending companies to lend money to finance their Christmas celebrations because they have firm belief their jobs will secure regular payments.
+Borrowing money to fund Christmas parties, gifts, and treats to the whole family is a short-lived, short-sighted way to enjoy Christmas.
+For a moment, you take pride as the party sponsor and make everyone experience a grand Christmas celebration.

 You overindulge in gifts for yourself

 But getting them all at once is too much, regardless of how much you deserve each of them.
-Saving for the future will benefit you anyway so cashing them in early defeats your long-term goals.
+Saving for the future will benefit you anyway, so obtaining all of these “personal rewards” early could defeat your long-term goals.
 Mind you, delayed gratification by saving now to enjoy the fruits later is so much worth it.

 You buy expensive gifts to avoid feeling inferior

-Giving gifts is part of Christmas celebration, but some OFWs also want to leave an impression that “I did not work abroad and sacrifice a lot to give you a cheap souvenir from a night market”.
-In a commercialized world where it’s more about the style rather than the substance, many are willing to sacrifice what’s more valuable in favor of something simply superficial.
+Giving gifts is part of the Christmas celebration, but some OFWs also want to leave the impression that “I did not work abroad and sacrifice a lot to give you a cheap souvenir from a night market.”
+In a commercialized world where it’s more about the style rather than the substance, many are willing to sacrifice what’s more valuable in favor of something merely superficial.

 You fail to compare prices

-Just because an item has high markdown price means it’s the cheapest.
-You might have been conditioned to think it’s has the lowest price label and that sense of urgency (“last day sale”) made you rush towards the cashier.
+Just because an item has a high markdown price means it’s the cheapest.
+You might have been conditioned to think it has the lowest price label, and that sense of urgency (“last day sale”) made you rush towards the cashier.

 You fall for bulk upsells and store cards in the name of discounts

 It may be the end of the year, but this doesn’t mean you should empty your wallet.
-Whether OFW or not and whether it’s Christmas, you might be doing these poor money habits.
+Whether OFW or not, and whether it’s Christmas, you might be making these poor money habits.
 Make a note of these common mistakes and be honest with yourself if you’ve been doing them for years and make some resolution.